dan-fritchman/Thesis/content.md

 ## OK, not _all_ of those schematics are bad

-- FIXME: do we include the whole "dinner party test" bit?
-- FIXME: write more here
-- In IC design they the _lingua franca_ for analog circuits, and also commonly used for transistor-level digital circuits.

 Hdl21 is largely designed to replace graphical schematics.
 A central thesis is that most schematics would be better as code.
 Based on personal experience as a researcher and industry practitioner, designing systems and integrated circuits - my experience is that most schematics are worth less than zero.
 Not that they shouldn't exist; most of the bad ones don't have much of a choice. but that the limitations of their form do net harm to the underlying design task they exist to support.

 But there's still some magic in the good ones.